RA-Det: Towards Universal Detection of AI-Generated Images via Robustness Asymmetry: Experiments

 \subsection{Ablation Study}

-We conduct ablation experiments to quantify the contribution of the frozen foundation backbone, the robustness-aware training objective, and each branch in the multi-branch detector of RA-Det.
+We conduct ablation experiments to quantify the contribution of the frozen foundation backbone, the robustness-aware training objective, the probing strategy, the contrastive margin, and each branch in the multi-branch detector of RA-Det.
 Table~\ref{tab:ablation_overall} summarizes all variants.
 For readability, \textbf{Sem/Dis/Res} denote the semantic branch, discrepancy branch, and low-level residual branch, respectively, where the discrepancy branch is instantiated by the embedding distance $d$ and difference vector $\Delta$ defined in Sec.~\ref{sec:detector}.

-\textbf{Backbone.} To verify that RA-Det is not tied to a specific representation space, we replace the frozen backbone while keeping $\mathcal{L}_{\mathrm{comp}}$ and the detector architecture unchanged.
-Replacing DINOv3 ViT-L/16 with CLIP ViT-L/14 still yields strong performance (91.85/95.00 Acc/AP), indicating that robustness-asymmetry cues can be captured across different foundation encoders.
-Meanwhile, DINOv3 achieves the best results (93.47/97.00), suggesting that different backbones provide feature spaces with different suitability for exposing robustness-driven discrepancies.
+\textbf{Backbone.} To verify that RA-Det is not tied to a specific representation space, we replace the frozen backbone while keeping the detector design and training objective unchanged.
+As shown in Table~\ref{tab:ablation_overall}, RA-Det achieves strong performance with both DINOv3 ViT-L/16 and CLIP ViT-L/14.
+This indicates that the robustness asymmetry cue is not restricted to a single representation space.
+The stronger result with DINOv3 further shows that a more discriminative visual representation can better amplify the advantage of our robustness asymmetry modeling.

-\textbf{Training objective.} We ablate the robustness-aware component in $\mathcal{L}_{\mathrm{comp}}$ by training with $\mathcal{L}_{\mathrm{bce}}$ only (Loss $\rightarrow$ BCE).
-This reduces performance to 90.86/95.26, confirming that the robustness-aware supervision is essential for amplifying the behavioral gap between real and fake samples under DRP-induced perturbations.

-\textbf{Multi-branch detector.} We further evaluate the contribution of each branch in Sec.~\ref{sec:detector}.
-Removing the semantic branch (w/o Sem) slightly degrades performance to 90.34/95.43, showing that high-level semantics remain helpful.
-In contrast, removing the discrepancy branch (w/o Dis) causes the largest drop (85.73/91.52), highlighting that robustness-driven behavioral discrepancies form the core evidence in RA-Det.
-Removing the low-level residual branch (w/o Res) also harms performance (88.62/94.26), indicating that pixel-space residual cues complement foundation-space representations.
-Finally, replacing the median-based residual construction with a Gaussian-based alternative (Res: Med $\rightarrow$ Gau) decreases performance to 90.58/95.63, suggesting that the proposed residual design better preserves detection-relevant signals while suppressing nuisance variations.
+\textbf{Training objective.} We study the role of the robustness-aware objective by training RA-Det with only the binary classification loss.
+Without $\mathcal{L}_{\mathrm{ra}}$, the detector still receives supervision from real/fake labels, but the probing module is no longer explicitly encouraged to separate real and generated images by their representation stability.
+As a result, the model can rely more on static classification cues and less on the behavioral discrepancy revealed by perturbation.
+The performance drop in Table~\ref{tab:ablation_overall} shows that $\mathcal{L}_{\mathrm{ra}}$ helps align DRP with the core robustness asymmetry signal, making the learned discrepancy features more discriminative.